farcasterxyz/docs/docs/developers/guides/accounts/create-account.md

 }

 /*******************************************************************************
- * Collect Add signature from alice.
+ * Collect Add signature from Alice.
  *******************************************************************************/

 /**